 While a full elimination diet was in order for Emily, the number one food we had her cut quick was dairy.
 Dairy seems to be one of the worst offenders for the majority of people’s acne.
 I recommend taking it out for at least 6 weeks to see if it helps improve your skin.

 Kill the cosmetics that you know aren’t doing your skin any favors—endocrine disruptors (chemicals that mess with your hormones), heavy metals, and plastics hide in our everyday makeup and personal care products.
 They make acne worse and can cause a lot of health problems.

 Instead, check out the Environmental Working Group’s Skin Deep site to find the cleanest, most hormone friendly makeup and beauty supplies you can.

 I’m also a big fan of Annmarie Skin Care.
-I personally know and trust the owners, who care about what you put on your skin and how it affects your health, and are committed to providing you with the best quality ingredients.
+I personally know and trust the owners.
+They care about what you put on your skin and how it affects your health.
+They are committed to providing you with the best quality ingredients.

 Emily had been using cover up on every blemish she ever had.
 When we took at look at what she was using we found all kinds of scary ingredients that you wouldn’t want in your house, let alone on your face.
 Emily did a serious detox on her personal care products right away.

 We got to work doing everything we could to reduce symptoms and build Emily up before coming off the pill.
 Including, and here’s the real talk—skin almost always gets worse before it gets better.

 Did you cringe a bit with that last sentence?
 I know, I hate that I have to say it, but it is true.